apache/flink/docs/dev/table/streaming/unbounded-data-processing/joins.md

 With the help of a temporal table function `Rates` over `RatesHistory`, we can simplify the previous SQL query as:

-{% highlight sql %}
-SELECT
-  o.amount * r.rate AS amount
-FROM
-  Orders AS o,
-  LATERAL TABLE (Rates(o.rowtime)) AS r
-WHERE r.currency = o.currency
-{% endhighlight %}

-In temporal joins, the table on which the `Temporal Function` is defined is known as the Build side and the other append-only table is known as the Probe side.
-Each record from the probe side will be joined with the version of the build side table at the time of the correlated time attribute of the probe side record.
-In other words, a value in table A for key K and timestamp T will be joined with the latest value in table B for key K with timestamp T' <= T.
-In order to support updates (overwrites) of previous values on the build side table, the table must define a primary key.

-In our example, each record from `Orders` will be joined with the version of `Rates` at time `o.rowtime`.
-The `currency` field has been defined as the primary key of `Rates` before and is used to connect both tables in our example.
-If the query were using a processing-time notion, a newly appended order would always be joined with the most recent version of `Rates` when executing the operation.

-In contrast to [regular joins](#regular-joins), this means that if there is a new record on the build side, it will not affect the previous results of the join.
-This again allows Flink to limit the number of elements that must be kept in the state.

-Compared to [interval joins](#interval-joins), temporal table joins do not define a time window within which bounds the records will be joined.
-Records from the probe side are always joined with the build side's version at the time specified by the time attribute.
-Thus, records on the build side might be arbitrarily old.
-As time passes, the previous and no longer needed versions of the record (for the given primary key) will be removed from the state.

-Such behaviour makes a temporal table join a good candidate to express stream enrichment in relational terms.

-### Usage

-After [defining temporal table function](temporal_tables.html#defining-temporal-table-function), we can start using it.
-Temporal table functions can be used in the same way as normal table functions would be used.

-The following code snippet solves our motivating problem of converting currencies from the `Orders` table:

 <div class="codetabs" markdown="1">
 <div data-lang="SQL" markdown="1">
 {% highlight sql %}